 3 Tips to Make Perfect Manju

-Is it just me or do you also think kneading is fun and we tend to over do?
-But if you want to make fluffy bun around the filling, over kneading is a big no-no. So don’t make the mistake.
+Is it just me or do you also think kneading is fun and we tend to overdo it?
+But if you want to make a fluffy bun around the filling, over-kneading is a big no-no. So don’t make the mistake.
 Just fold the dough a few times till the dough is pliable and easy to divide (not droopy).
-Don’t worry about making into a round shape like how you would do with bread dough.
+Don’t worry about making it into a round shape like how you would do with bread dough.

 2. Thinner edges, thicker center

 When pressing down the dough and making it into a circle shape, make sure to only thin out the edges and keep the center somewhat thicker.
 This way when you wrap the red bean paste with the dough, the seam line on the bottom won’t be too thick and your buns will have nice fluffy thicker dough than the bottom.
 If you thin out the center of the dough too much, your buns will be super thin on top and thick on the bottom.

 There are a couple of ways to add the filling to the dough.
 If you are a wagashi expert, you would put the filling on the circle dough and push the filling toward the dough with your fingers while you rotate the dough with the other hand….and voilà!
 The filling is magically inside the dough!
 Don’t know what I’m talking about?
 Check out this video for guidance.

 For beginners, let’s keep it simple.
 Gather the opposing edges of the circle dough and pinch the dough over the filling to seal tightly.

 Enjoy the steamed manju warm or at room temperature.
 I love brewing a pot of green tea to enjoy with the lightly sweet buns for my afternoon snack.

 They are freezer-friendly too!
 Make sure you cover each one with plastic wrap to retain the moisture while they are still warm, place the leftovers in a zip-lock bag to freeze, and just re-steam them when you want some buns any time of the day!